 Hotels near the Harry Potter Studios

-Our Harry Potter Studio Tour Review and Experience
+Our Harry Potter Studio Tour Experience

-Now for the fun stuff!
-Although, if you want your visit to be a surprise, you might want to skip this section, as you now have everything you need to know in order to visit.
+Now for the fun stuff.
+If you want your visit to be a surprise, you might want to skip this section, as you now have everything you need to plan your trip.
+But if you’d like an idea of what to expect, read on.

 Arrival